 What about if you inherit guns?

-If you inherit any kind of firearm including a shotgun, the person inheriting the guns must declare them to a registered firearms dealer or the police.
-If you fail to do this, you are breaking the law and could lose any opportunity of getting your firearm or shotgun certificate and retaining the guns.
+You must declare any kind of firearm you inherit to a registered firearms dealer or the police.
+If you neglect to do this you are breaking the law and could lose any opportunity of getting your firearm or shotgun certificate and retaining the guns.

-It’s advised that you declare these to a firearms dealer who will be able to advise you on their value or how to proceed if you wish to keep the guns.
+A firearms dealer who will be able to advise you on guns’ value or how to proceed if you wish to keep them

 What if you lose your firearm certificate?

 If your certificate is very dirty, mutilated or so full that legible entries can’t be made, you are entitled to a replacement for free.